graphql/graphql-js/website/docs/tutorials/defer-stream.md

 sidebar_label: Enabling Defer & Stream
 ---

 The `@defer` and `@stream` directives are not enabled by default.
-In order to use these directives, you must add them to your GraphQL Schema.
+In order to use these directives, you must add them to your GraphQL Schema and use the `experimentalExecuteIncrementally` function instead of `execute`.

 ```js
 import {